groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/cdr-to-odp.md

         - icon: "far fa-file-CDR"
           title: " About CDR File Format"
           content: |
-            A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital image encoded and compressed.
-Such a drawing file contains text, lines, shapes, images, colours and effects for vector representation of image contents.
-CDR files can be opened with CorelDRAW as the primary application and can also be converted to other formats such as PDF, JPG, PNG, BMP and AI.
-It can be used for representation of various graphics data like brochures, tabloids, envelopes, and postcards.
+            A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital images encoded and compressed.
+Such a drawing file contains text, lines, shapes, images, colors, and effects for vector representation of image contents.
+It can be used for the representation of various graphics data like brochures, tabloids, envelopes, and postcards.
 Besides CorelDRAW, other Corel products such as Corel Paintshop Pro and CorelDRAW Graphics suite can also open the CDR file formats.

           link: "https://docs.fileformat.com/image/cdr/"

     format:
         # format loop
-        - icon: "far fa-file-ODP"
+        - icon: "far fa-file-powerpoint"
           title: " About ODP File Format"
           content: |
-            Files with ODP extension represent presentation file format used by OpenOffice.org in the OASISOpen standard.
-A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.
-ODP files can be opened by applications that conform to the OpenDocument format (such as OpenOffice or StarOffice).
+            Files with ODP extension represents the presentation file format used by OpenOffice.org in the OASIS OpenDocument standard.
+A presentation file is a collection of slides where each slide can comprise text, images, formatting, animations, and other media.
+These slides are presented to an audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/odp/"